MischaU8/yumyum/selections/select-all-items-in-a-group_uh8gtxEsskc.md

 Version:
 Uploaded: 2023-05-26

-yum yum Floyd here with a quick tip for selecting all items in a group in
+Simply press and hold the `Alt` key and left click on a [[group]] in the [[outliner]] and all items in that group will be selected.

-Plasticity simply press and hold the ALT key and left click on a group in the outliner and all items in that group will be selected use this handy option to speed up selection in Plasticity
+Use this handy option to speed up selection in Plasticity.